2025-12-12

 We have 12 participants overall: 3 participants in the pos/slow condition, 3 in the neg/slow condition, and so forth.
 Note that, although the participant ID repeats within each condition, these could be different (independent) participants if we assume a between-person design.

 Add observed interindividual differences or situational variables.
-These are not experimentally fixed at specific levels, but vary randomly between participants:
+These are not experimentally fixed at specific levels, but vary randomly between participants.
+You can draw them from a random distribution, e.g. a normal distribution with rnorm():

 pID valence speed age extra